Gronald/ml_ops_risque_climatique/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── logs           <- LOG files, admin mode
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The Database for model
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │